DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 # Java Callout for WS-Security Digital Signature

-This repo contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee Edge, that creates or validates a signed SOAP document that complies with the WS-Security standard.
+This repo contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee, that creates or validates a signed SOAP document that complies with the WS-Security standard.
 This repo also contains the packaged jar.